HernanMarzola/conversorAlura/README.md

 Hi!
 I'm HernanMarzola!!

-This is an Alura project make it whith java, thanks Alura!
+This is an Alura project make it with java, thanks Alura!